 As the coronavirus continues to rage on, the health and safety of our children and families, as well as our volunteers and staff, are our highest priority.
 Playtime’s office staff is continuing to work remotely with limited office hours.
 We are accepting in-kind donations and deliveries at the office by appointment only.
 Please contact us to discuss any donations you may have.

 During the quarantine period in 2020, Playtime regularly distributed Playtime to Go kits to more than 125 children (with each mailing) living in our partner shelter sites; the kits included reusable toys, books, art activities, and more.
-Parents also received a "Parent Survival Guide" with online resources and activities that can be done in their rooms with few or no materials.
-We are continuing to provide families with emergency supplies, including gift cards for food support, diapers, and wipes, as well as emergency referrals for online services, as needed.
-Staff and volunteers have created Virtual Playtime by posting videos of guided play and read-alongs on our YouTube channel.
-In addition, staff frequently checks in with families to assess their immediate needs and challenges, so we can best advocate with D.C. government, community partners, and shelter providers.
+Parents also received a "Parent Survival Guide" with online resources and activities that could be done in their rooms with few or no materials.
+We provided families with emergency supplies, including gift cards for food support, diapers, and wipes, as well as emergency referrals for online services, as needed.
+Staff and volunteers created Virtual Playtime by posting videos of guided play and read-alongs on our YouTube channel.
+In addition, staff frequently checked in with families to assess their immediate needs and challenges, so we could best advocate with D.C. government, community partners, and shelter providers.

-We were thrilled to hear from one mom who has been homeschooling her three-year-old son—he didn't get the chance to start preschool before schools shut down.
-She has been using the materials we send and says he's getting really good at writing his ABCs and sounding out the letters.
+One mom who had been homeschooling her three-year-old son—he didn't get the chance to start preschool before schools shut down—shared with us that she used the materials we sent.
+He got really good at writing his ABCs and sounding out the letters.

-Thank you to all whose generous gifts provide play programming and kits for families living in isolation.
+Thank you to all whose generous gifts allow us to continue supporting our children and families.
 You help create learning and play equity for children experiencing homelessness in our nation's capital.